A Jedi's Fight - A Star Wars Fan Fiction Story

 Once seated on the terrace Leia looked around with overjoyed look.

 "Luke told me, Leia.
-The presence of the imperial star destroyer Basilisaea in the Palomintar System is a violation of the truce with the former empire.
-Any idea what it's doing there?"
+The presence of the imperial star destroyer Basilisæa in the Palomintar System is a violation of the truce with the former empire.
+Any idea what she is doing there?"

 Leia shook her head.

-"None of us knows, but Mon Mothma wants to send a flotilla of space ships of the joint fleet of the New Republic to the Palomintar System to ensure admiral Vestor will not violate the agreement we've made.
-She sees his presence as a provocation, that's why she wants you to come back with me.
+"None of us knows, but Mon Mothma wants to send a number of space ships of the joint fleet of the New Republic to the Palomintar System to ensure admiral Vestor will not violate the agreement we've made with the Coruscant leaders.
+She sees his presence as a provocation indeed, that's why she wants you to come back with me.
 Han and general Madine are already busy with some strategic preparations, but Mon Mothma wants you to be part of the operation with your men of Gold Squadron."

 All the time Liane had listened to Leia's words, but she had refrained herself of any comment.